GrandZhuo/GrandVim/.vim/bundle/YouCompleteMe/README.md

 identifier under the cursor and populates the quickfix list with those locations.

-Supported in filetypes: `javascript, python, typescript, java`
+Supported in filetypes: `java, javascript, python, typescript`

 #### The `GoToImplementation` subcommand